 Does Azure charge for traffic between VNets?

-Does VNet-to-VNet traffic travel across the Internet?
+Does VNet-to-VNet traffic travel across the internet?

-No. VNet-to-VNet traffic travels across the Microsoft Azure backbone, not the Internet.
+No. VNet-to-VNet traffic travels across the Microsoft Azure backbone, not the internet.

 Is VNet-to-VNet traffic secure?

-Yes, it is protected by IPsec/IKE encryption.
+Yes, it's protected by IPsec/IKE encryption.

 Do I need a VPN device to connect VNets together?